donalday/epiNet/README.md

 * [Keras (not tf.keras)](https://keras.io) (developed on 2.2.4)
 * [IGVTools](http://software.broadinstitute.org/software/igv/igvtools_commandline) (developed on 2.3.67)

-For python3, make sure you have the following packages installed: csv, numpy, json, subprocess, pandas, itertools, matplotlib
+For python3, make sure you have the following packages installed: csv, numpy, json, subprocess, pandas, itertools, and matplotlib.

 ## Documentation